richardy-lobo-sapan/face-recognition-computer-vision/README.md

 ---

+## 🙏 Acknowledgments

+This project was rebuilt by following an external tutorial or course.
+Full credit goes to the original author for the concept, structure, and guidance.
+If you recognize this project, feel free to open an issue with the source link so it can be properly credited here. (i forgot te-he)

+---

 ## 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.